KevinModernel/KevinModernel/README.md

 ### Hi there 👋

 My name is Kevin and I'm working to become a Full Stack Developer!
-I'm currently focused on learning Back End with NodeJS and Java, and using either SQL or NoSQL databases, upon the requirements of the project.
+I'm currently focused on learning the MERN Stack, and using either SQL or NoSQL databases, upon the requirements of the project.

 I've been coding as a hobby for some years, and since October 2022 I made the decision of changing my professional path from Mechanical Engineering to Software Development (finally I put my money where my mouth was :sweat_smile:), so here I am, spending a good part of the day coding and the rest of it reading documentation/StackOverFlow :blush:.